a-t-0/DnsServer/Old_manual_instructions/README.md

  21. Then just ensure the following settings are in, where I replaced `google.com` with `hiveminds.eu`, as though I own the domain `hiveminds.eu` In short your put these settings in your technitium settings panel, (replace the `your ip` with the public ip adress of your computer/host/the device you host your website on.
 (The `A` `ns1.<yourwebsite>` `<your public ip adress> is a glue record that tells the computer that links people to your website , hey when you are looking for this hostname/website, you can look at this ip to find the hostname/website, (But then it would get in an infinte loop so you tell it ok stop here, you found the website at this ip.)

 ![1](./Final_dns_settings.png)
+**IMPORTANT NOTE** at the type `A` record with Name starting with `ns1.` and `ns1.` Technitium appears to append the `.hiveminds.eu` already in the `add record` menu, however, it seems like the full `ns1.hiveminds.eu` is needed for the nslookup command to return the ip adress successfully, but no consistent results have been found yet. **Also**, at `Settings>DNS Server Local End Points` the software appends port 53, which seems to yield invalid results.
  22. Also, in the Technitium settings, click `Settings` tab.
 And fill in your personal ipv4 adress, in this example I assumed `202.202.12`, in at `DNS Server Local Addresses`.

 ![1](./21.png)